mecid/mecid.github.io/_posts/2022-01-19-microapps-architecture-in-swift-feature-modules.md

 Feature modules can contain more than one screen and should encapsulate the whole feature.
 For example, it can be a multi-screen checkout feature in the store app.
 A dedicated team can work on this module and deliver a microapp using TestFlight to test the checkout flow.

 This week we learned about the feature modules and how they can improve the development of the big app by delivering a microapp for the dedicated feature set.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!